Explore 10 countries across Scandinavia, Eastern & Central Europe as you absorb the culture, beautiful landscapes and hip cities

 DAY 11: Tallinn - Riga

 Leaving Estonia, we enter Latvia and make for Riga, possibly the most vibrant of the Baltic cities and blessed with a culture that you'll find irresistible.
 In contrast to its smaller neighbours, Riga goes all out with a buzzing atmosphere and impressive Art-Nouveau architecture.
 On arrival, your tour leader will take you on a walking tour of this impressive city and you can explore some of its famous landmarks and sights, including the famous central markets and many beautiful churches.
-This evening you will have the option to take a relaxing canal cruise around the city centre, and tonight don't forget to visit the skyline bar for incredible panoramic views of Riga.
+Don't forget to visit the skyline bar this evening for incredible panoramic views of Riga.

 DAY 12: Hill of Crosses - Vilnius